LuisSevillano/luissevillano.github.io/_posts/2016-06-28-small-multiples-slope-charts.md

 permalink: small-multiples-slope-charts
 ---

-<p>In the spanish post election context we analyzed and compared the results of last time election (December 20th 2015) and this time (June 26th 2016). </p>
+<p>In the spanish post election context we analyzed and compared the results of last time election (December 20th 2015) and this time (June 26th 2016).
+The comparision was province by province and we consider the four or five main parties.
+The result is a nice small multiples slope charts.
+This kind of graph include a series of similar graphs with the same scale and axis allowing them to be easily compared and popularized by Edward Tufte.</p>
 <p class="pills">
 <span class="tool pill">HTML</span>
 <span class="tool pill">SASS</span>